Associate Professor

 Articles

-“Disembodied Conversion or Gift of Mercy?: Confession by Videoconference,” Antiphon: A Journal for Liturgical Renewal (forthcoming)
+“Disembodied Conversion or Gift of Mercy?: Confession by Videoconference,” Antiphon: A Journal for Liturgical Renewal

 “Water Becoming Wine: The Sacrament of Penance and Conjugal Spirituality,” Antiphon: A Journal for Liturgical Renewal 23, no. 3 (2019): 261–83.